QuentinRa/blog.quentinra.dev/maths/graph/scheduling/pt.md

 * free margin (optional)
 * total margin (optional)

-**Note**: You may have some cases of **redundancy** like C is dependant on A, and D is dependant on C and A. You must remove $A \to D$ because we got by transitivity since we have $A \to C \to D$.
+**Note**: You may have some cases of **redundancy** like C is dependent on A, and D is dependent on C and A. You must remove $A \to D$ because we got by transitivity since we have $A \to C \to D$.

 <hr class="sl">

 ## Example

-This is a specifications table in French.
+This is a specifications' table, but the words are in French.
 Nothing complicated, you got the task id (A, B, ...), the task full name, the duration (=cost), and the dependencies.

 ![](images/pt.png)